 La Guardia Community College hosted its 2nd Amazigh/Berber film festival a few days ago, where brilliant shorts and feature films were shown.
 The goal of the festival was to ‘break borders’.
 The discussions were lively and border breaking, all expect for the Daughter of Keltoum [Mehdi Charef, Algeria, 2001], a film I had already seen, and which didn’t trouble me, as I have seen many like those.
-But on the last day of the film festival, its impact on some left me troubled but wanting more, both during and after the Q&A.
+But on the last day of the film festival, its impact on some left me troubled, both during and after the Q&A.

 Daughter of Keltoum is the story of 19-year-old Rallia, a Swiss-bred, Algerian-born girl who comes back to trace her roots, but who really is in search of her mother, Keltoum, and not father.
 She wants to ask her mother why she abandoned her.
 Her mother’s family lives in a desert of high mountains: a punishment for those whom God doesn’t love according to Nedjma, her aunt.
 Nedjma tells Rallia that God loves her, because she doesn’t have to climb the hard mountains for food, water, or to catch the bus to go elsewhere.
 The trek for water is in fact relentless and often overwhelming with the threat of a drought always looming near.
 Rallia participates in family life while waiting for Keltoum to visit the family, which she does on Fridays.
 Keltoum works in a luxury hotel in El Kantara, a town with a luxurious hotel.
 But after weeks of waiting, Rallia decides to go look for Keltoum, and Nedjma follows her along to protect her.
 But during her journey to El Kantara, we are privy to the many injustices that exist in Algeria, against women.
 This includes a woman who’s repudiated by her husband: he is on horseback and she on foot, tied with rope like a donkey walking behind him in the hot desert roads.
 This woman is killed because she recognizes a revolutionary who wanted to [further] silence her so he would not be caught.
 Rallia meets another westernized girl like herself, who is looking for her father and who is battered for not wearing a veil.
 Rallia must wear a veil otherwise she, too would meet that fate.
 Then they hitch a ride from a truck driver who wants to rape Rallia, but Nedjma offers herself instead.
 After this treacherous journey to get to El Kantara, they finally meet Keltoum, but Rallia discovers she was not abandoned, but sold to buy a donkey to fetch water for the family.
 The donkey was the only means of survival for the family.
 She also discovers that it is Nedjma who is her mother, the “Mad Woman” of the village as she’s [not] affectionately known, and who lost it when they took away her child – Rallia – from her.
 The family made Nedjma sleep with a white soldier and she had Rallia, who looks mostly white.
 In fact, Rallia is an international model, but incomplete because she has no roots.